 Students at UTRGV have the opportunity to contribute to initiatives on-and off-campus through service learning projects.
 UTRGV requires that officially designated service-learning courses meet defined criteria in course design, but activities remain at the sole discretion of the faculty member teaching the course.
 These criteria are based on nationally recognized standards and have been established to enable the institution to document and assess service learning activities in a consistent fashion and to tie institutionally recognized community engagement activities to agreed upon practices and definitions.
-Designations are given on a section-level (on an instructor basis for a singular course).
+Designations are given on a section-level on an instructor basis for a singular course.

-Two such courses (Introductory Biology and Ecology) took on the service learning project of building and maintaining the new pollinator garden on the Brownsville campus.
+Two such courses, Introductory Biology and Ecology took on the service learning project of expanding and maintaining the new pollinator garden on the Brownsville campus.
 Though volunteers are also welcome to these experiences, the participation of students enrolled in service learning courses is tracked.
-Other courses expected to incorporate a service learning component related to pollinator habitats include Animal Behavior, Conservation Biology, and Plant-Animal Interactions.
-The annual sponsorship of these projects is one of UTRGV's next commitments.
+Other courses expected to incorporate a service learning component related to pollinator habitats include Animal Behavior, Conservation Biology, Plant-Animal Interactions, Restoration Ecology, General Biology, Cell and Molecular Biology, Sustainable Agriculture and Apiculture Research.